Scully Recording Instruments: Tape recorders

 In 1961, recognizing the limited market for professional disc cutting lathes and facing increased competition from Neumann, whose disc cutting lathes were no longer restricted from being imported to the United States, Scully Recording Instruments entered the tape recorder market.
 Under the direction of former Presto Recording designer Arthur Gruber, who was Scully's chief engineer and vice president from 1961 through 1968, Scully introduced the model 270, a playback-only device intended to address the needs of automated radio stations.
-When sales of the model 270 didn't meet the company's expectations, Scully contracted Bell Sound Studios co-founder and chief engineer Dan Cronin to design a tape recorder that would utilize the parts that the company had purchased to build the model 270.
+When sales of the model 270 did not meet the company's expectations, Scully contracted Bell Sound Studios co-founder and chief engineer Dan Cronin to design a tape recorder that would utilize the parts that the company had purchased to build the model 270.
 The Scully model 280 was introduced in 1965, and adopted by recording studios such as Decca in London.
-Scully later introduced a 1/4-inch 2-track recorder, then a 1/4-inch 3-track recorder, and eventually a 1/2-inch 4-track recorder, which became a mainstay for several years.
+Scully later introduced a 1/4-inch two-track recorder, then a 1/4-inch three-track recorder, and eventually a 1/2-inch four-track recorder, which became a mainstay for several years.

-In 1966, as many recording studios were seeking to upgrade to 8-track capabilies, the company introduced a 1-inch 8-track recorder, the 284-8, which offered more features than the similar model from competitor Ampex, while taking up less rack space.
+In 1966, as many recording studios were seeking to upgrade to eight-track capabilies, the company introduced a 1-inch eight-track recorder, the 284-8, which offered more features than the similar model from competitor Ampex, while taking up less rack space.
 Advision Studios installed a 284-8 in 1967, making it one of the first 8-track studios in London.
 By 1972, Decca was using two 284-8s, and added a third later.